rachel-gonsenhauser/Final_Project_Environmental_Data_Analytics/README.md

 PFAS_ppt                    | PFAS conncentration (parts per trillion)                  |  numeric
-TTHM_ugl                    | mean trihalomethane concentration (micrograms per liter)  |  numeric Uranium_ugL                 | mean uranium concentration (micrograms per liter)         |  numeric
+TTHM_ugl                    | mean trihalomethane concentration (micrograms per liter)  |  numeric Uranium_ugL                 | mean uranium concentration (micrograms per liter)         |  numeric MCL_TTM                     | whether MCL for trihalomethanes is exceeded               |  factor MCL_Uranium                 | whether MCL for uranium is exceeded                       |  factor MCL_Arsenic                 | whether MCL for arsenic is exceeded                       |  factor

 **Metadata note**: data on PFAS (originally from `data_112028.csv`) was provided for the years "2013-2015".
 In order to join datasets for the processed dataset, the year category "2013-2015" was converted to 2014 to bring data to a common annual unit of analysis.